-Effective October 1, 2019, the Administration shall implement \$100,000 (one hundred thousand) worth of inversion/compression base salary adjustments for members of the bargaining unit.
+Effective October 1, 2017, the Administration shall implement \$125,000 (one hundred twenty five thousand) worth of inversion/compression base salary adjustments for members of the bargaining unit.

-Effective October 1, 2020, the Administration shall implement \$100,000 (one hundred thousand) worth of inversion/compression base salary adjustments for members of the bargaining unit.
+Effective October 1, 2018, the Administration shall implement \$150,000 (one hundred fifty thousand) worth of inversion/compression base salary adjustments for members of the bargaining unit.

-The maximum annual inversion/compression adjustment to any faculty member's base salary shall be \$1,000 (one thousand), unless the funding priority list identifies fewer than 100 (one hundred) faculty members as inverted and compressed in either year, in which case this annual maximum may be set higher.
+The maximum annual inversion/compression adjustment to any faculty member's base salary shall be \$1,000 (one thousand), unless the funding priority list identifies fewer than 125 (one hundred twenty five) faculty members as inverted and compressed in FY18 and 150 faculty members as inverted and compressed in FY19, in which case this annual maximum may be set higher.